Grahp/Ametrine/README.md

 # Ametrine

-Fingerspelling++ or Shrimple--
+Non-modal Orthospelling Dictionary with no dedicated key.

-Default dict is in the `resources/` dir.
+(Old) dict is in the `resource/` dir.

-# Todo

-- Customize Starters
-- Toggle suppress capitalization.
-- Make dict smaller (dict too big)
-- Put dicts in github release
-  - Ship a dict without `^+`
+Will be rewritten with [Quartz](https://github.com/grahp/quartz).